Daily Briefing

 Word of the Year

-A panel of linguists has decided the word that best reflects 2022 is -ussy, a suffix used to create slang terms, primarily online.
+A panel of linguists has decided the word that best reflects 2023 is enshittification, or the process by which digital platforms can go from user-friendly to unusable.

-The American Dialect Society chose the Word of the Year on January 6, 2023 during a gathering in Denver, Colorado.
-People were also allowed to join virtually.
+The American Dialect Society chose the Word of the Year on January 5, 2024 during a gathering in New York City.

 You can read about these and other winners in the complete news release here.